salihonder/Concepts/Functional Programming.md

 2. Avoids state change and mutable data
 3. Treats functions as first-class citizens

+Functional programming is about:

+- **Isolated functions** - there is no dependence on the state of the program, which includes global variables that are subject to change

+- **Pure functions** - the same input always gives the same output

+- **Functions with limited side effects** - any changes, or mutations, to the state of the program outside the function are carefully controlled

+`Terminology`
+**Callbacks** are the functions that are slipped or passed into another function to decide the invocation of that function.
+You may have seen them passed to other methods, for example in filter, the callback function tells JavaScript the criteria for how to filter an array.

+Functions that can be assigned to a variable, passed into another function, or returned from another function just like any other normal value, are called **first class** functions.
+In JavaScript, all functions are first class functions.

+The functions that take a function as an argument, or return a function as a return value are called **higher order** functions.

+When the functions are passed in to another function or returned from another function, then those functions which gets passed in or returned can be called a **lambda**.

 `Keeps functions and data separate `
 ```js
 // in OOP - Data and functions are together